 No. Borrowers and lenders may rely on the laws, rules, and guidance available at the time of the relevant application.
-However, borrowers whose previously submitted loan applications have not yet been processed may revise their applications based on clarifications reflected in these FAQs.
+However, borrowers previously submitted loan applications that have not yet been processed may be revised based on clarifications reflected in Treasury's April 6, 2020 FAQs.

-I need to request a loan to support my small business operations in light of current economic uncertainty.
-However, I pleaded guilty to a felony crime a very long time ago.
-Am I still eligible for the PPP?
+Is a small business owner who has pleaded guilty to a felony crime a very long time ago still eligible for the PPP?

 Yes.
-Businesses are only ineligible if an owner of 20 percent or more of the equity of the applicant is presently incarcerated, on probation, on parole; subject to an indictment, criminal information, arraignment, or other means by which formal criminal charges are brought in any jurisdiction; or, within the last five years, for any felony, has been convicted; pleaded guilty; pleaded nolo contendere; been placed on pretrial diversion; or been placed on any form of parole or probation (including probation before judgment).
+Businesses are only ineligible if an owner of 20 percent or more of the equity of the applicant:

+- 1. Is presently incarcerated, on probation, on parole; subject to an indictment, criminal information, arraignment, or other means by which formal criminal charges are brought in any jurisdiction; or - 2.
+Within the last five years, for any felony, has been convicted; pleaded guilty; pleaded nolo contendere; been placed on pretrial diversion; or been placed on any form of parole or probation (including probation before judgment).